Fluticasone furoate: History

-GlaxoSmithKline announced on 20 August 2014 that the Food and Drug Administration (FDA) as approved Arnuity™ Ellipta® (fluticasone furoate inhalation powder) for use in The United States of America, a once-daily inhaled corticosteroid (ICS) medicine for maintenance treatment of asthma as prophylactic therapy in patients aged 12 years and older.
+GlaxoSmithKline announced on 20 August 2014 that the Food and Drug Administration as approved Arnuity Ellipta (fluticasone furoate inhalation powder) for use in the United States, a once-daily inhaled corticosteroid medicine for maintenance treatment of asthma as prophylactic therapy in patients aged 12 years and older.
 Arnuity is not indicated for relief of acute bronchospasm.

-GSK Australia and Theravance, Inc. (NASDAQ: THRX) announced today that the Therapeutic Goods Administration (TGA) has approved BREO® ELLIPTA® (fluticasone furoate/vilanterol [FF/VI]) on 22 April 2014, for the treatment of patients with asthma or chronic obstructive pulmonary disease (COPD) in Australia.
+GSK Australia and Theravance, Inc. announced that the Therapeutic Goods Administration has approved Breo Ellipta (fluticasone furoate/vilanterol) on 22 April 2014, for the treatment of patients with asthma or chronic obstructive pulmonary disease in Australia.

-FF/VI was approved by the FDA for sale as BREO® ELLIPTA® (fluticasone furoate/vilanterol [FF/VI]) on 30 April 2015 for use in The United States of America, for the once-daily treatment of asthma in patients aged 18 years and older.
+Fluticasone furoate/vilanterol was approved by the FDA for sale as Breo Ellipta on 30 April 2015 for use in the United States, for the once-daily treatment of asthma in patients aged 18 years and older.
 Breo Ellipta is not indicated for the relief of acute bronchospasm.

 Drug class

-Fluticasone Furoate falls under the drug class of Corticosteroid.
+Fluticasone furoate falls under the drug class of corticosteroid.

 Corticosteroids are a class of steroid hormones produced naturally by the adrenal cortex, which is located on top of the kidneys.
 They play a crucial role in regulating various physiological processes in the body, including metabolism, immune response, and inflammation.
 Corticosteroids can also refer to synthetic drugs that mimic the actions of these natural hormones.

 There are two main types of corticosteroids: glucocorticoids and mineralocorticoids.
 Glucocorticoids, such as cortisol, are involved in regulating metabolism and suppressing inflammation.
 They have anti-inflammatory and immunosuppressive properties, making them useful in the treatment of conditions like asthma, arthritis, and autoimmune diseases.
 Mineralocorticoids, such as aldosterone, primarily regulate electrolyte and fluid balance in the body.

 Synthetic corticosteroids, like prednisone, dexamethasone, and fluticasone, are commonly used in medicine to reduce inflammation and suppress immune responses in conditions such as allergies, asthma, rheumatoid arthritis, and inflammatory bowel disease.
 They are available in various forms, including oral tablets, inhalers, creams, and injections, depending on the specific condition being treated and the desired route of administration.